 The most valuable award, of course, is that of your attention, right here, right now.
 So thank you, gentle reader.

-I’ve had the opportunity to read blog posts at blogging conferences and events, and say a bit about blogging at blog conferences.
-Here are the ones I’ve got video for, assembled for your viewing pleasure:
+I’ve had the opportunity to read blog posts or opine about various topics at blogging conferences and events.
+Here are some for which I’ve got video:

 - July 2008: BlogHer Community Keynote (later dubbed Voices of the Year), reading “Thanks Giving”: